 This includes WhatsApp, SMS, and Facebook Messenger.
 WhatsApp is currently the most popular social messaging channel in the UK, and at Five9 we see a lot of integration to WhatsApp into the overall omnichannel strategy.

 Artificial intelligence technology can aid digital and voice channels.
 With AI natural language understanding, customers have the power to self-serve and receive quick answers to their questions, while always having the option to be connected to a live agent where appropriate.

-Thanks to Mat Ladley at Five9
+Contributed by: Mat Ladley at Five9

 All the Customer Wants Is a Quick and Accurate Answer